Last updated: 2026-04-20

 Should You Buy the 2020 Audi Q5?

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (5).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (5).
+An extended warranty is worth pricing out.

 Compared to the 2021 Audi Q5, which scored 3 points lower.
 See also the 2019 Audi Q5 for an earlier comparison.